Discoverse FAQ

 Q: Why do you complain so much about the setting of Discovery and Strange New Worlds in the 23rd century?
 It's the stories that matter, not the looks and not your nostalgic idea that everything has to be preserved.

 A: Sorry, but I am not the one who is nostalgic!
 I firmly believe that Star Trek has to move on and boldly go where no series has gone before.
 This simply doesn't work in a prequel like Enterprise, much less in a reboot.
-But for some reason four of Star Trek's latest five live-action iterations all belong into these two categories of derivative settings.
-I suppose the studio bosses think of Star Trek as an old science fiction show that has to be retold with modernized visuals, rather than as a living franchise that waits to be continued.
+But for almost all of Star Trek's latest live-action iterations (ENT, Abrams films, DIS and SNW) belong into these two categories of derivative settings (while Picard is extremely nostalgic in its third season for different reasons).
+I suppose the studio bosses think of Star Trek as an outdated science fiction show that has to be retold with modernized visuals, rather than as a living franchise that waits to be continued.
 Considering that Kirk, Spock and the Enterprise were already taken by the Abrams films, the setting of Discovery is the closest possible to a TOS reboot, and Strange New Worlds ventures even further in the direction of a "better TOS".
 Discovery's setting may not have been the first choice of the producers (Bryan Fuller purportedly wanted to create an anthology, rather than a prequel/reimagination).
-But I find it ironic how the makers of this series (as well as SNW's Akiva Goldsman) keep complaining about the limitations imposed on them by the established canon.
+But I find it ironic how the makers of this series (as well as SNW's Akiva Goldsman) keep lamenting the limitations imposed on them by the established canon.
 Ironic because they don't respect crucial parts of the canon anyway, whereas they seem to be obsessed with getting their favorite tiny details right, in a textbook case of a cherry picking fallacy.
-Ultimately and even more ironically, concept and stories of the first two seasons of Discovery would work a lot better if it were set in the future, such as in the 25th century.
+Ultimately, concept and stories of the first two seasons of Discovery would work a lot better if it were set in the future, such as in the 25th century.
 Discovery would just have to get rid of all the gratuitous nostalgia.
 Sarek could be replaced with any other Vulcan, the Klingons could be any other race.
 Discovery could have started with a clean slate, without harming the established continuity, without questionable design decisions, with more story options and, perhaps most importantly, without splitting the fan base!

 Q: 24th century Star Trek is exhausted after 15 years of TNG/DS9/VOY, and spoiled by the many new technologies introduced especially on Voyager.
 It was logical to go back in time for that matter.